My Big Fat Greek Wedding (franchise)

-The My Big Fat Greek Wedding franchise, consists of American romantic comedies, including two theatrical films, and a television series.
+The My Big Fat Greek Wedding franchise, consists of American romantic comedies, including three theatrical films, and a television series.
+The series was created by Nia Vardalos.

-The two films grossed $457.1 million worldwide against a $23 million combined budget.
-The first film received positive reviews from critics, while the second film received mostly negative reviews.
+The two films grossed $460 million worldwide against a $23 million combined budget.
+The first film received positive reviews from critics, while the sequels received mostly negative reviews.

-A third film is in production at Universal Pictures' division Focus Features.

 Films

 My Big Fat Greek Wedding (2002)

 Everyone in the Portokalos family worries about Toula (Nia Vardalos).
-Still unmarried at 30 years old, she works at Dancing Zorba's, the Greek restaurant owned by her parents, Gus (Michael Constantine) and Maria (Lainie Kazan).
+Still unmarried in her 30's, she works at Dancing Zorba's, the Greek restaurant owned by her parents, Gus (Michael Constantine) and Maria (Lainie Kazan).
 After taking a job at her aunt's travel agency, she falls in love with Ian Miller (John Corbett), a teacher who is tall, handsome, and definitely not Greek.
 Toula isn't sure which will be more upsetting to her father, that Ian is a foreigner or that he's a vegetarian.
 The film was a sleeper hit, and the film became the highest-grossing romantic comedy of all time.
 The film grossed $241 million domestically for a worldwide total of $368 million, despite not reaching No. 1 at the box office, against a $5 million budget.
 The film was nominated for an Academy Award for Best Original Screenplay at the 75th Academy Awards.

 My Big Fat Greek Wedding 2 (2016)

-Ten years after the first film, parenting and marriage is becoming tougher and tougher for Toula (Nia Vardalos) and her husband Ian (John Corbett).
+17 years after the first film, parenting and marriage is becoming tougher and tougher for Toula (Nia Vardalos) and her husband Ian (John Corbett).
 Not only has their relationship lost some of its spark, but they're also dealing with a rebellious teenage daughter who clashes with Greek traditions.
 On top of that, Toula must contend with aging parents and the endless need of cousins and friends.
 But when a shocking family secret comes to light, the entire Portokalos clan makes plans to come together for an even bigger wedding than before.
 The film was less successful than the original, grossing $59 million domestically, with a $88 million worldwide gross, against an $18 million budget.